Skip to Content

 How USDA Loans Work

-The answer lies in their relationship with the United States Department of Agriculture (USDA).
-The USDA’s exact role in the home financing process depends on the type of USDA loan: guaranteed or direct.
+The purpose of the USDA home loan program is to make homeownership more accessible in rural communities.
+However, the USDA's exact role in the home financing process depends on the type of USDA loan: guaranteed or direct.

 USDA Guaranteed Loans